stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.

 ### 2.1.2.
 About JWKSet
-Once your Sandbox is created including JWKSet URL, and associated SSL/TLS.
+Once your Sandbox is created including JWKSet URL, and associated SSL/TLS, you will be provided your Partner code,

 <aside class="info"> For one Partner code you have maximum 1 JWKSet.</aside>